pelithne/k8s/workshop.md

 Run the pipeline and see the steps in the build.
 It will fail since because it is currently not complete.

-#### Build Pipeline
+#### Create Pipeline

-To make a build we need to follow the same steps you have done manually:

-1. Go to your new Pipeline
-2. Clean the file so there is no text inside
-3. Look at the exmple yaml below (explaination of multistage: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml).
+As mentioned before, we want to create a **Multistage pipeline**, defined as code.
+If you want to know more about multistage pipelines, have a look here: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml).

-We want to have a Build and Release pipeline chained together.
+In the pipeline, we want to have a Build and Release pipeline chained together.
 The example YAML below explains the relationships between the different actions.

-Copy the yaml-sceleton below into the pipeline and notice the structure:

 ```yaml